t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 This enables clients and intermediary to store responses and re-use them to locally answer future requests.
 The cache-control metadata is necessary to decide whether the information in the cached response is still fresh or stale and needs to be discarded.

-Cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
+A cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
 Needing fewer transfers also improves scalability, as origin servers can be protected from too many requests.
 Local caches furthermore improve reliability, since requests can be answered even if the origin server is temporarily not available.